bmeier0689/project/README.txt

 Accounts page allows you to view your account information and change your information, except password.
 This page has its own separate validation method but works basically the same as the registration pages.

+Along with all of the previously stated things to add/fix in the future, I would also like to work on the reactivity of the app so that it can be viewed on multiple platforms without any layout issues.